Getting started with Kubernetes Part 2 - Deploying an app with Kapsule

 Future videos will cover topics like load balancing and storage for your Kubernetes application.

-- You have followed the first tutorial in this series, and pushed the
+- Followed the first tutorial in this series, and pushed the

 whoami